mcmaximos/hoisgt/README.md

 # hoisgt
- A mod for hoi4 adding Union of Trashland States
+ A mod for hoi4 adding Allied Trashland Nations